 Homeowner loans are known as "second charge" loans.
 They can only be used if there is already a "first charge" loan on the property i.e. a mortgage.
-If you own your property outright (i.e. don't have a mortgage) then, by definition, you cannot obtain a homeowner loan.
+If you own your property outright (i.e. don't have a mortgage) then, by definition, you cannot obtain one of these loans.
 In this situation the way to access the value of your property is through a remortgage.

 LTV defines the maximum lending (mortgages + secured loans) allowed against a property's market value.
 It is the ratio of maximum lending value to the property value. e.g. if the LTV is 50% and the property value is £200,000 then the maximum lending permitted is £100,000

 Lenders have different homeowner loan products which have different maximum LTVs.
 As the maximum LTV increases they tend to raise the interest rate on those loans.
 This is because they judge that the riskiness of the loan to have increased.
 They have to consider their risk exposure should property prices fall.

 Here is an example of how LTV, mortgage values and a lender's attitude to risk come together: